uyen-nguyen-190304/cs372-operating-systems/README.md

 ## IV.
 Testing

 Each phase includes dedicated testing program(s) to verify functionality and robustness.
 For Phase 1 and Phase 2, the test file is located within the respective phase directories.
-For Phase 3 and beyond, several testers are available in the `tester\` directory, providing comprehensive diagnostics and validation.
+For Phase 3 and beyond, several testers are available in the `testers/` directory, providing comprehensive diagnostics and validation.
 These testers can be utilized by loading them into the flash devices within the µMPS3 emulator.

 ## V. Setup Instructions